rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 ## <a id="find-mcq" class="anchor" href="#find-mcq">Finding the Mirrored Classic Queues for Migration</a>

 Run the following commands to retrieve the list of mirrored classic queues that must be migrated.
 Note the following command uses `effective_policy_definition` parameters, which are only available since RabbitMQ version 3.10.13/3.11.5.
-If it's not available, you can use `rabbitmqctl` from a fresh??? version of RabbitMQ, or manually match the policy name to it's definition.
+If it's not available, you can use `rabbitmqctl` from any RabbitMQ version later than 3.10.13/3.11.5, or manually match the policy name to it's definition.

 ```bash
 #!/bin/sh